thdotnet/azure-docs.pt-br/articles/virtual-machines/linux/openshift-marketplace-self-managed.md

 ---
-title: Implantar o OpenShift Container Platform Marketplace autogerenciada oferta no Azure | Microsoft Docs
+title: Implantar a oferta do Marketplace autogerenciado da plataforma de contêiner do OpenShift no Azure | Microsoft Docs
-description: Implante o OpenShift Container Platform Marketplace autogerenciada oferta no Azure.
+description: Implantar a oferta do Marketplace autogerenciado da plataforma de contêiner do OpenShift no Azure.
 services: virtual-machines-linux
 documentationcenter: virtual-machines
 author: haroldwongms